RadeonOpenCompute/ROCm_Documentation/Deep_learning/Deep-learning.rst

 This is a quick guide to setup PyTorch with ROCm support inside a docker container.
 Assumes a .deb based system.
 See `ROCm install <https://github.com/RadeonOpenCompute/ROCm#supported-operating-systems---new-operating-systems-available>`_ for supported operating systems and general information on the ROCm software stack.

-A ROCm install version 3.3 is required currently.
+Note: Currently, ROCm install version 3.3 is required.

 1. Install or update rocm-dev on the host system: